 Fraud checking is something many Gateways offer, for example Address Verification System (AVS) Check, the system will check the billing address of the credit card provided by the user with the address on file at the credit card company.

-PayPal is slightly different from typical Payment Gateways in that it is in effect the Bank Account as well as the transaction Gateway.
+PayPal and Stripe are slightly different from typical Payment Gateways in that it is in effect the Bank Account as well as the transaction Gateway.

-PayPal is popular as it’s simple to use and set up and most e-commerce platforms support it.
+They’re both popular as they’re simple to use and set up and most e-commerce platforms support them.

-This said, many people dislike it as they perceive PayPal as needing a PayPal account, which isn’t always the case.
+This said, with PayPal many people dislike it as they perceive PayPal as needing a PayPal account, which isn’t always the case.